 A good real estate broker has your best interests at heart.
 He or she should be responsive to your needs, available to answer questions, knowledgeable about the market, and an excellent negotiator.
 When looking to hire an agent, ask if they are a REALTOR®, as this indicates that they are held to a higher standard, completing ongoing training and subscribing to a code of ethics meant to protect you, their client.

-4. Buy in a district with good schools.
+4. Buy in a district with highly rated schools.

-Even if you don’t have school-age children, purchasing a house in a good school district is beneficial.
-The quality of the school district often has a direct correlation with the quality of the neighborhood.
-Also, if you ever decide to sell, being in a strong school district will make your property appealing to a greater range of buyers and will in turn, increase your property value.
+Even if you don’t have school-age children, purchasing a home in a highly rated school district is beneficial.
+The rating of the school district often has a direct correlation with the stability of the neighborhood when it comes to property values and other factors.
+Also, if you ever decide to sell, being in a strong school district will make your property appealing to a greater range of buyers and will in turn, increase your home’s value.

 5. Hire a home inspector.